 Since we usually end up with upwards of 15 cards per trip, it tends to be a bit cumbersome trying to organize them all and keep track of balances.
 One way we’ve found to address this is to combine the balances of all cards onto one that’s considered our Primary Card for use.

-In order to do this, you’ll need to create an account on DisneyGiftCard.com (which is a separate account from your login to WaltDisneyWorld.com).
+In order to do this, you’ll need to create an account on DisneyGiftCard.com.
 From here, you can start loading your cards onto the site using the 16-digit account number and 8-digit EAN security code found in your emails or on the back of physical cards.
-Each card can be given a nickname which can’t be changed once they’re submitted, so pick one that’ll help you remember where it came from.
+Each card can be given a nickname so you can remember where it came from.
 The card’s last four digits and live balance will be displayed on the My Cards page.

 To combine, either use the Transfer Balance page or click the Transfer Balance link on the My Cards page.
 This allows you to transfer money from one card to another.
 Cards can only be loaded to a maximum of $1,000 each, this is for your own safety as losing a card with more than that may be quite upsetting.
 Also, balances can only be transferred in whole – meaning you can’t choose a partial amount to transfer from one card to another.
 In that sense: once a balance is transferred, it can’t be undone, so make sure that the card you’re transferring to is in your possession.